Pharmacist

 Do you receive a lot of fake prescriptions?
 What do you do if you suspect a prescription is fake but the customer won't relent?

-Asked by Rxxx about 12 years ago
+Asked by Rxxx over 12 years ago

 If a customer becomes belligerent, I will call the manager, who will probably call the police if the person looks like he or she is out of control.